 Students who do not meet the eligibility requirements for the RI Promise program will no longer receive funding.
-Students may be removed for failing to file the FAFSA, failing to enroll full-time, earning fewer than the 30 credits per year minimum, falling below the GPA minimum, and/or not enrolling in all fall and spring semesters.
+Students may be removed for failing to file the FAFSA, failing to enroll full-time (24 credits within all terms in an academic year), earning fewer than the 24 credits per year minimum, falling below the GPA minimum, and/or not enrolling in continuous or sequential fall and spring semesters.